alemily100/rmst-simulations/README.md

 * **functions_missurvival.R** - code for section 4: functions required to generate trials and associated Z-statistics for RMST estimators of treatment effect when efficacy is explained across multiple covariates.

 * **simulations_missurvival.R** - code for section 4: code required to assess power and type I error for the RMST estimator.
 Functions required to run this code are defined in `functions_missurvival.R`.

+* **functions_crossing.R** - code for section 5: functions required to generate trials and associated Z-statistics for RMST estimators of treatment effect when survival curves are known to cross.

+* **simulations_missurvival.R** - code for section 5: code required to assess power and type I error for the RMST estimator with crossing survival curves.
+Functions required to run this code are defined in `functions_crossing.R`.